da-vu/Heart-Rate-Sensor-w-Machine-Learning/doc/lab5.md

 Anything outside of the 1.96STD marks are outliers

 Q. If your sampling rate was 120Hz, what would be your maximum frequency (the Nyquist frequency)?
-60 because Fs = 120, Half of the sampling frequency is 60hz which is the highest frequency component that is capture.
+60 because Fs = 120, Half of the sampling frequency is 60hz which is the highest frequency component that is captured.

 Q. If your signal bandwidth is composed of 0-10Hz, what is your minimum sampling rate to capture this signal based on the Nyquist sampling theorem?
 What would be recommended in general practice however?